rod-farias/XFCE-GenMon-Now-Playing/README.md

 - It works only with media players that implement the MPRIS D-Bus interface.
 Virtually everyone does, or can be configured for it.
 - The host panel must be horizontal.
 - Ok, it's really not very fancy.
-If you know Qt, maybe you could create that beautiful plugin that we all want.
+Maybe you could create that beautiful plugin that we all want.

 ## Requirements